lsst-dm/dmtn-185/index.rst

 What design do we have?
 -----------------------

-The EFD is designed to capture any time-series information accompanying telemetry values in a DDS topic. (`SQR-29 <http://sqr-029.lsst.io>`__)
+The EFD is designed to capture any time-series information accompanying telemetry values in a DDS topic (`SQR-29 <http://sqr-029.lsst.io>`__).
 The Large File Annex (LFA) stores and archives larger (array) data files, such as all-sky camera images, webcam images (or movies), and input maps for the scheduler to be used in real-time or offline analyses.